 Efteling is a lesser-known park yet it is completely and utterly enchanting for those who take the time to discover it!
 This theme park is the biggest in Benelux and every attraction makes sure you fall head over heels with the classic fairytales of Brothers Grimm, Hans Christian Andersen, and Charles Perrault.
 Be prepared to get lost in the Fairytale Forest, take a ride in the Flying Dutchman (on the photo above), and defeat the fire-breathing dragon on the huge wooden rollercoaster Joris en de Draak.

 Efteling is easy to reach by both public transport and by car which makes it the perfect day trip from Amsterdam.
+You can get a ticket here.
 However, the park is quite large and if you’re limited by just one day, you’ll have a lot of hard choices to make.
 The optimal time of a visit is definitely two days – that way you will get to enjoy a little bit of everything and maybe even revisit some of the fantastic roller coasters.
 This park is perfect for both kids and adults.
 The ambiance and the themed soundtrack allow you to fall into this fairytale and forget that any other world exists… if just for a little while.

 For a breakdown of the most interesting attractions and best visit times, check out my guide from Amsterdam to Efteling theme park.